alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Skills.md

-# Minecraft Infernal Mobs --> Mob Skills List
+# Minecraft Infernal Mobs --> Skills List

 The 28 skills implemented for the mobs are the following.